sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/00-typescript-misc-concepts/README.md

 The example [07: Configuring Nodemon for reloading](07-nodemon-ts) shows you how to configure your `package.json` to achieve that.

+### TypeScript basics refresher

+TypeScript comes with a lot of *baggage* that is not needed when doing JavaScript development.
+It is common every now and then to refresh basic concepts when approaching a new TypeScript project (e.g. intersection types, interfaces vs. types, enums...).

+The example [08: TypeScript basics sandbox](08-ts-basics-sandbox) features a set of basic exercises to refresh those basic concepts.

+### TypeScript 4 features

+TypeScript 4 introduced a great list of features such as:
++ variadic tuple types
++ template literal types
++ labeled tuples

+The example [09: TypeScript 4 concepts](09-ts4-features) illustrates those concepts.

+### Mastering conditionals

+Conditionals (if, ternary operator, switch) are inherited from the JavaScript syntax and you don't typically spend much time thinking about them when writing TypeScript.
+However, you can write them in a more *type-safe way* by embracing the TypeScript ways.

+The example [10: Mastering conditionals](10-mastering-conditionals) illustrate how to write conditionals in this way with very simple examples.

+### Structural typing

+Structural typing is a concept loosely related to *duck-typing*, and that becomes very important when learning TypeScript.

+The example [11: TypeScript structural typing](11-ts-structural-typing) illustrates duck-typing and the basics of structural typing.

+### Hello, utility types!

+The TypeScript language bundles a several utility types for you to use in your application such as:
++ `Record` to describe key-value maps entry shape
++ `Partial` to create a type with all the properties of another type marked as optional
++ `Required` to create a type with all the properties of another type marked as required
++ `Pick` to create a type with specific properties of another type
++ `Omit` to create a type without specific properties of another type.

+You can use the example [12: Hello, utility types!](12-hello-utility-types) to practice the utility types.

 ## Exercises, code examples, and mini-projects

 ### [01: Hello, `Partial<T>`!](01-hello-partial)